mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/cli/dkp/get/appdeployments/index.md

 ```
   -A, --all-namespaces           If present, list the requested object(s) across all namespaces.
-      --config string            Config file to use
+      --config string            Config file to use (default "/root/.kommander/config")
       --context string           The name of the kubeconfig context to use
   -h, --help                     help for appdeployments
       --kubeconfig string        Path to the kubeconfig file to use for CLI requests.